-The Auditors of the Milk Marketing Board are responsible for financial audits, wholesale audits, monthly utilization reviews, and several other activities.
-(See illustrations page 14).
-The Enforcement Division compiles the results of the financial audits for presentation to the Board at public hearings to adjust wholesale and retail prices.
+The Auditors of the Milk Marketing Board are responsible for financial reviews, wholesale audits. monthly utilization reviews, and several other activities.
+(See illustrations page 15).
+Enforcement The Division compiles the results of the financial reviews for presentation to the Board, at public hearings to adjust wholesale and retail prices.
 The Board holds hearings to adjust the minimum resale prices on an annual basis for each of the six milk marketing areas in the state.

 The Board's field staff is also responsible for conducting milk price surveys within the Commonwealth and in the bordering states of New York, New Jersey, and Maryland.
-Board staff conducted 1,337 price surveys over the past two fiscal years.
+Board staff conducted 1,262 price surveys over the past two fiscal years.
 These surveys show that Pennsylvania's regulated retail out-of-store milk prices are comparable to those in other states with no retail price regulations.
 This is even more remarkable since surrounding states have no state-mandated producer premiums except for New Jersey whose premium is far lower than Pennsylvania's.
-Other includes dealer and producer interviews, wholesale audits, financial audits, investigations, weighing & sampling reports, calibration chart inspections; bulk tank, bulk tank driver, and bill of lading checks.

-Board Staff also conducts financial audits on each of the cross-section dealers shown on the map to the left.
-These audits are the basis for the yearly adjustment of resale prices based on changes in dealer cost.
+Board Staff also conducts financial reviews on each of the cross-section dealers shown on the map above.
+These reviews are the basis for the yearly adjustment of resale prices based on changes in dealer cost.
 These costs are presented at cost replacement hearings for the Board's consideration.

 The Board operates a Bulk Milk Tank Calibration program.
 The program provides a service to Pennsylvania dairy farmers who want to know if the measuring device for their bulk tank is providing an accurate measurement of their milk.
 Incorrect calibrations result in incorrect payments to dairy farmers.
 A member of the Board's staff operates the bulk milk test-unit and responds to requests from dairy farmers for calibration throughout the state.
 The Board gives priority to newly-installed tanks and responds quickly to all other requests.
-One hundred seventy-three calibrations were completed from July 1, 2010 through June 30, 2012.
+Three hundred seventy-six calibrations were completed from July 1, 2012 through June 30, 2014.